 Blue Foot Mushrooms

-Blue Foot mushrooms are available late fall through the winter.
+Blue Foot mushrooms are available year-round, with a peak season in the fall through winter.

 Recipes that include Blue Foot Mushrooms.
 One is easiest, three is harder.